michalis0/ML_dataiku/Day 3/README.md

 - **c.** In order for the model to connect please copy and paste this code and adapt the code to the one you have in the codebox.

-**COMMENT**: Copy paste the code below.
+**IMPORTANT COMMENT**: Copy paste the code below.
 You may have to adapt mildly.
-(1) adjust the names of the datasets if you changed them , 2) Replace API_KEY with your API key from Huggingface)
+(1) adjust the names of the datasets if you changed them , 2) Replace the word API_KEY with a string that I will provide you, I will paste it in our Teams chat.)

 ```
 # -*- coding: utf-8 -*-